 7.80.11 Appointment to the position of graduate assistant shall normally be on the basis of one academic year.
 The academic year begins five days before Advising Day in the fall and runs through Commencement.
 Renewals must be recommended by the department concerned.
 [Administrative January 2013]

 7.80.12 A graduate assistant shall be expected to work up to 20 hours a week, not more than 10 hours of which shall be contact hours.
-The department chairperson and the coordinator or supervisor shall determine his/her responsibilities on the criteria of education, experience and ability.
-[Administrative January 2013]
+The department chairperson and the coordinator or supervisor shall determine the graduate assistant’s responsibilities on the criteria of education, experience and ability.
+[Administrative January 2013] #21-22-6

-7.80.13 A graduate research assistant shall be expected to devote a maximum of 20 hours per week to his/her research duties.
-On supported research contracts and grants, he/she shall be judged to be employed on a half-time basis (given a full-time 40-hour work week) for which he/she shall receive a stipend for nine months, with additional remuneration for any work during the summer months.
+7.80.13 A graduate research assistant shall be expected to devote a maximum of 20 hours per week to research duties.
+On supported research contracts and grants, the graduate research assistant shall be judged to be employed on a half-time basis (given a full-time 40-hour work week), and for this work receive a stipend for nine months, with additional remuneration for any work during the summer months.
 Students may be appointed to full-time (20 hrs./week) or part-time (10 hrs./week) assistantships.
-[Administrative January 2013]
+[Administrative January 2013] #21-22-6

 7.80.14 A graduate research assistant employed full-time during the summer months may be registered for course work and receive academic credit during those months if satisfactory arrangements are made with the supervisor for meeting work commitments.
 [Administrative January 2013]

-7.80.15 A graduate research assistant is responsible for the financial obligations of his/her matriculation.
+7.80.15 Graduate research assistants are responsible for the financial obligations of their matriculation.
 Otherwise, the procedures for appointment and the status are the same as those for a graduate assistant.
-[Administrative January 2013]
+[Administrative January 2013] #21-22-6

 7.81.10 Allocation of Graduate Assistantships.
 General allocation of graduate teaching assistantships shall be made to colleges and by them to departments on a three-year basis, subject to review in the Fall of the third academic year.
 This provision shall not preclude an interim review and reallocation where a major change occurs in the underlying premises for allocation (e.g. change in undergraduate or graduate enrollment, consolidation or separation of departments or programs, or a change in the budget).
 [Administrative January 2013]